Giavonator/61040-portfolio/README.md

-# Template Portfolio
+# Giani Alvez 6.1040 Portfolio

-This will be your portfolio repository.
-Use this as a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) and customize it to your own tastes.
-We gave you a starting point with a space to describe yourself and a link to where your assignment 1 file can be.

 ## About Me

-My name is Giani Alvez, I'm a second year student taking course 6-3 at MIT.
-I'm excited to learn the cutting edge design process for software of the future!
+My name is Giani Alvez, I'm a second year student in course 6-3 at MIT.
+I'm excited to learn the cutting edge design process for creating software of the future!

 Some fun facts about me: